 Frequently Asked Questions FAQ

 Is There an Inventory Template in Google Sheets?

-Yes, you can find it by following this link.
+Yes, you can find our inventory template in Google Sheets by following this link.
 The guide above will tell you exactly how to use it.

 What Do I Do if I Run Out of Room in the Template?

-You can simply make another sheet by right-clicking on Inventory Page 2, then clicking Duplicate.
-This will make a new sheet, you may have to rename it and clear any items that were copied over.
+If you have a massive inventory list, you can simply make another sheet by right-clicking on Inventory Page 2, then clicking Duplicate.
+This will make a new sheet, you may have to rename it or clear any items that were copied over.

 How Do I Make an Inventory Spreadsheet in Google Sheets?